Weiwei-Su112/Adaptive-LASSO-for-higher-order-oscillatory-systems/README.md

 This code includes the linear regression solver (Adaptive LASSO, also LASSO and OLS) and simulation for the pairwise and higher order oscillatory systems.

 ## Outline
+This program is accompanyed with

+Su, W., Hata, S., Kori, H. et al. Distinguishing pairwise and higher-order interactions in coupled oscillators from time series.
+Commun Phys 9, 38 (2026).

-This program is accompanyed with ... as the supplementary code material, and is able to generate all graph and table data presented in the context.
+(later referred as "the paper") as the supplementary code material, and is able to generate all graph and table data presented in the context.

 ## Requirement
 Python3 (3.11.x, also tested on 3.9.x and 3.10.x)